 Description

 The Dickens House Museum is housed in a cottage that was Victorian novelist Charles Dickens' inspiration for the home of Betsey Trotwood in his novel David Copperfield.
-Miss Mary Pearson Strong often served tea and cakes in her parlour to the writer and she inspired the character of Betsey, according to reminiscences of his son Charley.
-Items on view include his writing box and a sideboard, with the rooms and items also featuring in the novel.
+Miss Mary Pearson Strong often served tea and cakes in her parlour to the writer and inspired the character of Betsey, according to reminiscences of his son Charley.
+Items on view include his writing box and a sideboard, with the rooms and items also featured in the novel.

 Opening Hours